Born on the Fourth of July (film): Plot

-In 1969, Ron returns home and turns to alcohol after feeling increasingly neglected and disillusioned.
-During an Independence Day parade, Ron is asked to give a speech, but is unable to finish after he hears a crying baby in the crowd and has a flashback to Vietnam.
-Ron visits Donna in Syracuse, New York, where the two reminisce.
-While attending a vigil for the victims of the Kent State shootings, they are separated when Donna and other protestors are taken away by police for demonstrating against the Vietnam War.
+In 1969, Kovic, now permanently using a wheelchair, returns home and turns to alcohol to cope with his growing depression and disillusionment.
+During an Independence Day parade, he is asked to give a speech, but is unable to finish after he hears a crying baby in the crowd, triggering a flashback to Vietnam.
+Kovic visits Donna in Syracuse, New York, where the two reminisce.
+While attending a vigil for the victims of the Kent State shootings, they are separated when Donna and other protestors are arrested by police.

-In Massapequa, a drunken Ron has a heated argument with his mother, and his father decides to send him to Villa Dulce (The Sweet Villa), a Mexican haven for wounded Vietnam veterans.
-He has his first sexual encounter with a prostitute, whom he falls for until he sees her with another customer.
-Ron befriends Charlie, another paraplegic, and the two decide to travel to another village after getting kicked out of a bar.
-After annoying their taxicab driver, they are stranded on the side of the road and argue with each other.
-They are picked up by a truck driver who takes them back to Villa Dulce.
+In Massapequa, a drunken Kovic has a heated argument with his mother, and his father decides to send him to Villa Dulce, a Mexican haven for wounded Vietnam veterans.
+He has his first sexual encounter with a prostitute but is heartbroken when he sees her with another customer.
+Kovic befriends Charlie, another paraplegic, and the two decide to travel to another village after getting kicked out of a bar.
+After annoying their taxicab driver, they are stranded on the side of the road, and an argument turns into a fight.
+They are picked up by a passing motorist who takes them back to Villa Dulce.

-Ron travels to Armstrong, Texas, where he discovers Wilson's tombstone.
-He then visits the fallen Marine's family in Georgia to confess his guilt.
-Wilson's widow Jamie expresses that she is unable to forgive Ron, while his parents are more sympathetic.
-In 1972, Ron joins the organization Vietnam Veterans Against the War, and travels to the Republican National Convention in Miami, Florida.
-As Richard Nixon is giving an acceptance speech for his presidential nomination, Ron expresses to a news reporter his hatred for the war and the government for abandoning the American people.
-His comments enrage Nixon supporters, and his interview is cut short when police attempt to remove and arrest him and other protestors.
-Ron and the veterans manage to break free from the officers, regroup, and charge the hall again, though not successfully.
-In 1976, Ron delivers a public address at the Democratic National Convention in New York City, following the publication of his autobiography.
+Kovic travels to Venus, Georgia, where he visits Wilson's grave.
+He then meets the fallen Marine's family to confess his guilt in their loved one's death.
+Wilson's widow answers that she can't forgive him, and that any kind of forgiveness would be between him and God.

+In 1972, Kovic joins the organization Vietnam Veterans Against the War, and travels to the Republican National Convention in Miami, Florida.
+As Richard Nixon is giving an acceptance speech for his presidential nomination, Kovic expresses to a news reporter his hatred for the war and the government for abandoning the American people.
+His comments enrage Nixon's supporters, and his interview is cut short when police attempt to remove and arrest him and other protestors.
+Kovic and the veterans manage to break free from the officers, regroup, and charge the hall again, though not successfully.
+The movie ends in 1976, with Kovic an invited speaker at the Democratic National Convention in New York City, following the publication of his autobiography.